rosbacke/delegate/README.md

 These have the same const behavior and set/make variants as the rest of the setup functions.
 We use longer names to ease refactoring.

-## Extending with custom wrapper function
+## Extending with a custom wrapper function

 Especially lecacy code can have weird calling conventions in their legacy callbacks.
 The delegate allow you to write external 'make' functions with their own custom adapter function.
 The adpater gets access to the stored void* pointer and can then freely use the void pointer and the parameters from the call.
-The wrapper function must follow the calling convention used internally in the delegate Example from the test suite where the private stateless lambda act as an adapter function:
+The wrapper function must follow the calling convention used internally in the delegate.
+Below is an example from the test suite where the private stateless lambda act as an adapter function:

     #include "delegate/delegate.hpp"